rscode999/cnet/documentation/rules.md

 **BEGIN CLASS FORMAT**

-(If applicable) A custom namespace.
+(if applicable) A custom namespace.
 Anything inside the namespace should not be indented.
 There should be at least 4 blank lines separating the namespace title and the nearest contents.

 Docstring that conforms to the [Docstring Rules](#docstring-rules)
 NOTE: Since class definitions have no inputs or return values,